nbu/tmux-settings/README.md

 Press ENTER or type command to continue
 ```

 Continue by pressing ENTER.
-Install plulgins in VIM:
+Install plugins in VIM:
 > PlugInstall

 Restart VIM